-Listing Manual An internal code on dealing in securities of the Company has been issued to directors and officers setting out the implications on insider trading.
-All directors and officers are not allowed to deal in the Company's shares within two weeks and one month of the announcement of the Company's quarterly and full year results respectively.
-Reminders are sent to the directors and officers prior to the window periods.
+An internal code on dealing in securities of the Company has been issued to directors and officers setting out the implications on insider trading.
+The Company's Directors and officers are not allowed to deal in the Company's shares one month before the announcement of the Company's half year and full year financial statements (the Company does not announce its quarterly financial statements).

 The directors and officers are not expected to deal in the Company's securities on considerations of a short-term nature.
-Directors and officers are required to observe insider trading provisions under the Securities & Futures Act (Chapter 289) at all times when dealing in the Company's securities.
+Directors and officers are required to observe insider trading provisions under the Securities θ Futures Act (Chapter 289) at all times when dealing in the Company's securities.
 Directors of the Company are required to report all dealings to the Company Secretary.